gm2552/memgpt-agent/README.md

 ### ChatBot Application

-The ChatBot application can communicate with either the REST application of the MCP server application; by default it will attempt to communicate with the REST Application.
+The ChatBot application can communicate with either the REST application or the MCP server application; by default it will attempt to communicate with the REST Application.
+When executing against an MCP server, the ChatBot can either communicate directly with the MCP server manage the context window and create chat completions, or it an use a custom Spring AI Advisor to only manage the context window memory and handle creating chat completions itself.

 Execute the following steps to configure and run the ChatBot application:

 1. Set the OpenAPI Key environment variable